open-telemetry/semantic-conventions/docs/attributes-registry/messaging.md

 **[7]:** If a custom value is used, it MUST be of low cardinality.

+**[8]:** Messaging instrumentations MUST use applicable value from the [list of known messaging systems](/docs/messaging/README.md#technology-specific-semantic-conventions) when it is available.
+When instrumenting a new messaging system, instrumentation authors should document the new system name and add it to the [list](/docs/messaging/README.md#technology-specific-semantic-conventions).

 `messaging.operation` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |